ZuberLab/mageck-nf/README.md

 Statistical Analysis of multiplexed CRISPR/shRNA Screens using MAGeCK

 ## Installation
+Install Nextflow following the instructions at https://www.nextflow.io/docs/latest/getstarted.html

-The most convenient way is to use nextflow's built-in 'pull' command
+The most convenient way is to install mageck-nf is to use nextflow's built-in 'pull' command
 ```bash
 nextflow pull zuberlab/mageck-nf
 ```